university-of-york/uoy-design-patterns/src/pages/02-css-components/38-listings.md

     },
     description: "A description of some sort which gives the reader an idea of what the listing is about.
 A major public lecture in York's historic Merchant Adventurers' Hall will explore the explosive and exciting combination of the visual arts and the sport of wrestling.",
     link: "#"
+  } },
+  { "listings-item": {
+    type: "news",
+    icon: "newspaper-o",
+    date: "27 January 2018",
+    title: "An example news listing",
+    media: {
+      object: "traffic-thumbnail.jpg",
+      text: "Vehicle for success"
+    },
+    description: "A description of some sort which gives the reader an idea of what the listing is about.
+A major public lecture in York's historic Merchant Adventurers' Hall will explore the explosive and exciting combination of the visual arts and the sport of wrestling.",
+    link: "#"
   } }
 ]});
 </script>